 Invasive species and non-native plants adversely affect areas where they spread.
 They also may pose a risk to human health.
 Invasive species can be found in forests, grasslands, wetlands, lakes and rivers.

-MGE's Electric and Gas Operations employees are trained on how to identify invasive species in MGE's service area, plan work around them, avoid contact and follow procedures for post-work cleanup.
+Working together with MGE’s Environmental Affairs department, Electric and Gas Operations employees are trained on how to identify invasive species in MGE’s service area, plan work around them, avoid contact and follow procedures for post-work cleanup.

-The combination of interdepartmental coordination and formal systems helps MGE stay in compliance, minimize impacts and avoid project shutdowns.
+The combination of interdepartmental coordination and formal systems for dealing with invasive species and non-native plants helps MGE stay in compliance, minimize impacts and avoid project shutdowns.

 Solar powers corporate office

 Nearly 450 solar panels on our corporate office in Madison, Wis., generate about 10% of the energy needed annually to power the facility.
 The array, along with 52 panels in our visitor parking lot, represent another step in our ongoing path toward greater sustainability throughout our operations.

 In addition, MGE’s 2,000-square-foot office building in Prairie du Chien, Wis., also has 20 solar panels on the roof capable of producing about 5.3 kilowatts of energy.

 Throughout our facilities, MGE has 16 water bottle filling stations and filtration systems for employees to reduce the use of plastic bottles.
 In the eight years since the first one was installed, MGE employees have avoided using almost 600,000 disposable plastic bottles.

 MGE’s E-records Center allows employees to submit electronic documents to be stored as records rather than keeping paper copies.
 Over time, this will reduce our volume of paper.
 This environmentally friendly option also frees up physical storage space.